briancpark/COVID-19-Visualizations/README.md

 # COVID-19-Visualizations
 Visualizations of the novel coronavirus using data science and machine learning techniques.
 Please feel free to contribute by sending issues or pull requests.
 I will do my best effort to update this daily.
-There is a lot of reading and writing of data involved, so the notebook tends to take around 10 minutes to completely run.
-At the time of making this project, I have never formally studied data science or machine learning yet, so feedback is appreciated.
+There is a lot of reading and writing of data involved, so the notebook tends to take around 30 minutes to completely run a fresh copy of the notebook.
+Apoligies in advanced if this causes your browser to crash because of high RAM usage (Runs okay on my machine with 8GB of RAM and in Chrome).
+At the time of making this project, I have never formally studied data science or machine learning yet, so feedback is much appreciated.
 I was able to build this project through extensive documentation reading of the data science and machine learning packages, and I may be missing more efficient ways to run my code.

 **If your intentions are to use this for a school project or personal project, please fork this repository and email [briancpark@berkeley.edu](mailto:briancpark@berkeley.edu).
 I am interested in what you are willing to create or have created with my code**